ImagineInfinity/Ideas/Ethics.md

 "Increasing dignity": An act causing that a persons dignity to be valued. e.g. giving a compliment.

+## How it goes
+There are people that you care for - how should you treat them?
+Everyone has reasons for doing thing.
+We may not want to drink coz blah, we may not want to die coz blah, we may want memes coz blah, want to not feel pain because blah.
+For the people that you care about, you should act in a way that gives people the freedom to act on these reasons.
+These people, should be all people.

 ## Rules
+These aren't really rules, they are just here to explain it.

 ### Rule of ?
 Every person is equally deserving of dignity.

 This means that no matter what skin colour, sexuality, race, belief, or age a person has; they still deserve to be treated as a person.
 It also means that no matter what they have done, it doesnt excempt them from needing to be treated with dignity.